Visual tracking is the ability in which we focus our eyes to follow a target without moving our entire head.

 Choosing objects in your child’s peripheral view increases the challenge.

-Mazes, connect the dots and tracing, oh my!
+Mazes, connect the dots and trace, oh my!

 Structured paper-pencil tasks like these require the eyes to track in a specific direction in order to complete the challenge.